 For the purpose of effective management, and subject to the provisions of the Articles of Incorporation and to applicable laws and regulations, the Investment Manager may invest and manage all or any part of the portfolio of assets established for two or more Sub-Funds (for the purposes hereof "Participating Funds") on a pooled basis.
 Any such asset pool shall be formed by transferring to it cash or other assets (subject to such assets being appropriate with respect to the investment policy of the pool concerned) from each of the Participating Funds.
 Thereafter, the Investment Manager may from time to time make further transfers to each asset pool.
 Assets may also be transferred back to a Participating Fund up to the amount of the participation of the Class of Shares concerned.
 The share of a Participating Fund in an asset pool shall be measured by reference to notional units of equal value in the asset pool.
 On formation of an asset pool, the Investment Manager shall, in its discretion, determine the initial value of notional units (which shall be expressed in such currency as the Investment Manager considers appropriate) and shall allocate to each Participating Fund units having an aggregate value equal to the amount of cash (or to the value of other assets) contributed.
-Thereafter, the value of the notional unit subsisting.
+Thereafter, the value of the notional units shall be determined by dividing the net asset value of the asset pool by the number of notional units subsisting.